rutar-academic/rutar.org/content/writing/some_tricks_with_unix_pass.md

 ```
 pass init -p <no-auth-foldername> <no-auth-key-id>
 ```
-Any secrets stored in this subfolder will not prompt you for a password!
+Any password stored in this subfolder will not prompt you for authentication!
+This is useful for passwords which you may want to use in scripts, etc.

 ### Change the default timeout
 When you enter your password to unlock your gpg key associated with the password store, there is a delay before you are required to provide your password again.